 Mexico has a four-tier traffic light system of restrictions, with red signifying maximum restrictions, orange limiting capacity in public spaces and at work to 30%, yellow allowing for all work to resume and public gatherings to take place, and green meaning there are no restrictions in place.
 See a color-coded map here.

-Quintana Roo, where popular tourist destinations Cancun and Playa del Carmen are located, was listed as green.
-Baja California Sur, home to Cabo San Lucas, and the bustling capital, Mexico City, were green as well.
+As of November 27, all states but one were categorized as green.
+That includes Quintana Roo, where popular tourist destinations Cancun and Playa del Carmen are located; Baja California Sur, home to Cabo San Lucas; and the bustling capital, Mexico City.
+Only Baja California, home to border city Tijuana, was orange.

 Visitors are likely to find situations differ depending on where in the country they travel, with local restrictions varying.
 See the Local Resources section of the US Embassy website for specific information.